- 1

 Replication & High Availability

-For ERP systems requiring Disaster Recovery and zero downtime, the choice of replication method is critical.
+For ERP systems requiring Disaster Recovery and Zero Downtime, choosing the right replication method is critical.

 PostgreSQL

-- Streaming Replication — Physical replication at the WAL (Write-Ahead Log) level, built-in since PG 9.0
+- Streaming Replication — Physical WAL-level replication, built-in since PG 9.0

-- Logical Replication — Selectively replicate specific tables or schemas (PG 10+)
+- Logical Replication — replicate only specific tables or schemas (PG 10+)

 - No built-in Active-Active Multi-Master — requires extensions like BDR (Bi-Directional Replication)